Relationships after TBI and how to improve them! by William C. Jarvis, Ed.D.

 A new life after brain injury

 Adjusting to your new life and interacting with people is a common problem following a brain injury.
-There are reasons why relationships are so difficult.
+There are reasons why relationships after TBI are so difficult.
 The first obvious outcome always results in the Survivor not being the same after the injury.
 Friends and family expect the same person in personality, temperament, and general reaction to events of everyday living.

 Everyone has everyday problems to deal with – whether injured or not.
 Examples include daily shopping, a cold, house problems, car repairs, general personal illness, cleaning the house, and general personal interactions; etc. They are compounded by other difficulties for the Survivor like motor movement, communication, extreme fatigue, and other daily specific symptoms unrelated to normal living.
 The injured person is different in thinking abilities and physical abilities.
 The Survivor therefore lacks the same coping skills in life as before he/she was injured.